a-digital/help-links/README.md

 ## Pre Populating Help Links

-If like us you are going to be using this for multiple clients but most of the links will remain the same, then you can add a migration to pre-populate your settings and links for this plugin.
-Create a content migration file and run it once the plugin is installed and then you can edit the settings in the usual way as needed.
+If like us you are going to be using this for multiple clients but most of the links will remain the same, then you can pre-populate your settings and links for this plugin.
+There are 2 ways of doing this.

+### Import / Export using the plugin

+We've created an Import / Export page within the plugin which you can use.
+Once you have manually populated the links on one site, you can export these to a JSON formatted file.
+This file can then be imported into a clean install and it will generate all of your links for you.
+From here you can then edit them as needed to make them site specific.
+This is our recommended method for pre populating your links.

+### Use a migration

+You can also create a content migration and run it within the CMS once the plugin is installed.
+You can then edit the settings in the usual way as needed.

 Further reading on content migrations in Craft 3 can be found here: [Using Content Migrations in Craft 3](https://adigital.agency/blog/using-content-migrations-in-craft-3).